michaelpopp/sda-bot/README.md

 Greetings and farewells for various phrases

 -----Commands for users-----
-.ping : Will ping the bot and return the latency in milliseconds.
+$ping : Will ping the bot and return the latency in milliseconds.
+$kickme : kicks oneself.

 -----Developer Notes-----
 Token for the bot is accessed in a dot env file located in the root directory.
 You